aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

 | `operation_id`         | `str`                       | A unique identifier for the operation, which can be used for referencing this operation in documentation or code.
 This ID must be unique across all operations described in the API.                                                                                                                             |
 | `include_in_schema`    | `bool`                      | A boolean value that determines whether or not this operation should be included in the OpenAPI schema.
 Setting it to `False` can hide the endpoint from generated documentation and schema exports, which might be useful for private or experimental endpoints.                                                |

-To apply these customizations, you add additional parameters when declaring your routes:
+To implement these customizations, include extra parameters when defining your routes:

 === "Customizing API operations metadata"